The King of Fighters: 1990s

 While the first two games used the Neo Geo MVS arcade, The King of Fighters '96 includes 68 KB of video RAM and 64 KB of RAM.
 This made The King of Fighters '96 the first game to break the technical limits of the MVS system.
 SNK staff members noted that due to the great popularity of some of the series' characters, it is difficult to design new ones that might have the same appeal.
 This also happens during location tests of new games.
 During the mid-1990s, The King of Fighters was SNK's most popular IP as their other famous works like Art of Fighting 3 and Fatal Fury 3 were poorly received by the gamers.
 Though Fatal Fury saw a revival through Real Bout Fatal Fury and Garou: Mark of the Wolves, these two games were released during the time SNK went bankrupt leaving the company to mainly focus on KOF.
 The artist known as Shinkiro was responsible for the first artwork involving the cast.
 As a result, newcomer artist Hiroaki Hashimoto felt for his debut that he needed to draw appealing characters, despite his inexperience.
+There has also been censorship of some of the ports of the North American games, most notably Whip's gun and blood.